 Combine the Campari, gin and vermouth.
-You can either stir or shake them together in a cocktail shaker.
+You can either stir or shake them together with ice in a cocktail shaker.

 Prep your glass.
 Fill a small cocktail class with ice, then run your orange peel around the rim of the glass for extra flavor.

-Pour the cocktail.
-Pour the mixture over the ice.
+Strain the cocktail.
+Strain the mixture over the ice.